gringlas/php7.4-phpunittester/Readme.md

 # Source for Docker image gringlas/php7.4-unittester

-Use this image to power your phpunit tests in gitlab-ci, as creating this container each time a unittest is run in gitlab is a waste of resource and time.
+Use this image to power your phpunit with code-coverage - `phpunit --coverage-text` flag -  tests in gitlab-ci, as creating this container each time a unittest is run in gitlab.
+It is assumed that your application installs phpunit itself into `vendor/bin/` as this image won't install a copy of phpunit.

 ## Building the image